 You get the idea, a phrase is much easier to remember and mix it up your own way.
 Change upper and lower case, add different symbols or numbers.
-The key is to make it complex enough that it cannot be compromised.
+The key is to make it complex enough so that it cannot be compromised.
 Note that some websites and programs do not allow special characters, if that is the case just work around that.

 FREE Password Vault Utilities:

 If you don’t want to think that much, consider using a secure Password Vault.
 Your passwords are locked in a personal, virtual ‘vault’ until you need to login.
 Highly encrypted and the easiest way to manage all of your passwords in one place.
-Here are a couple of the top rated Vaults.
+Here are some top rated password Vaults.

 - Dashlane – Rated top password vault and our top pick as well.
 It works in Chrome Incognito mode too.